-Find out the top reasons why volunteers quit and learn how to keep your volunteers satisfied.
-Plus, discover local training for your entire team.
+Find out the top reasons why volunteers quit and learn how to keep your team satisfied.

 John just filled the last Sunday school teacher slot.
 He heaves a sigh of relief.
 Now he can sit back and relax.
 But not for long.
 The next week, one of the volunteers calls.
 She says she can’t teach the first- and second-graders anymore.
 “Here we go again,” John thinks.